-Hi!
-I’m Tianshu Shang and I’m from China.
-I’m 23 years’ old and now studying in the Master's Programme of Transport and Geoinformation Technology in the School of Architecture and Built Environment at KTH.
-I graduated from Ocean University of China in 2018, and joined KTH later that year.
-I’m a big fan of transport facilities especially in public transport vehicles and aircrafts.
+Tianshu Shang comes from China.
+He graduated from Ocean University of China in 2018.
+He is a big fan of transport facilities especially in public transport vehicles and aircrafts.

 What made you choose KTH?

 I always believe that when making decisions about where to further one’s study, it is very important to find a place that really fits.
 That’s also my strongest motivation of choosing KTH: it’s a place that allows me to come across new things and is also a place where I can follow my own rhythm.

 What do you like most about KTH?

 I really benefit a lot from my professors and the way they organise courses here.
 Most of my courses provide both lectures and lab work, in which we are required to use what we have learned to accomplish a project.
 I always believe that the best way of learning things is to do things by yourself, and that’s exactly what we do here!